kean/Nuke/README.md

 <a name="h_performance"></a>
 # Performance

 Performance is one of the key differentiating factors for Nuke.
-There are four key components of its performance:

-### Main-Thread Performance

-The framework has been tuned to do very little work on the main thread.
-There are a number of optimizations techniques that were used to achieve that including: reducing number of allocations, reducing dynamic dispatch, backing some structs by reference typed storage to reduce ARC overhead, etc.
+The framework is tuned to do as little work on the main thread as possible.
+It uses multiple optimizations techniques to achieve that: reducing number of allocations, reducing dynamic dispatch, backing some structs by reference typed storage to reduce ARC overhead, etc.

-### Robustness Under Stress

-A common use case is to dynamically start and cancel requests for a collection view full of images when scrolling at a high speed.
-There are a number of components that ensure robustness in those kinds of scenarios:

-- `ImagePipeline` schedules each of its stages on a dedicated queue.
-Each queue limits the number of concurrent tasks.
-This way we don't use too much system resources at any given moment and each stage doesn't block the other.
-For example, if the image doesn't require processing, it doesn't go through the processing queue.
-- Under stress `ImagePipeline` will rate limit the requests to prevent trashing of the underlying systems (e.g. `URLSession`).
+Nuke is fully asynchronous and works great under stress. `ImagePipeline` schedules each of its stages on a dedicated queue.
+Each queue limits the number of concurrent tasks, respect request priorities even when moving between queue, and cancels the work as soon as possible.
+Under certain loads, `ImagePipeline` will also rate limit the requests to prevent trashing of the underlying systems.

-### Memory Usage

-- Nuke tries to free memory as early as possible.
-- Memory cache uses [LRU (least recently used)](https://en.wikipedia.org/wiki/Cache_algorithms#Examples) replacement algorithm.
+Another important performance characteristic is memory usage.
+Nuke uses a custom memory cache with [LRU (least recently used)](https://en.wikipedia.org/wiki/Cache_algorithms#Examples) replacement algorithm.
 It has a limit which prevents it from using more than ~20% of available RAM.
 As a good citizen, `ImageCache` automatically evicts images on memory warnings and removes most of the images when the application enters background.

 ### Performance Metrics (Beta)